-Rated the most popular Honolulu ghost tour for Halloween for ten years, the 2019 tours promise to be just as ghastly.
+Rated the most popular Honolulu ghost tour for Halloween for over ten years, the 2020 tours promise to be just as ghastly.
 This is a four-hour walking tour to the dark side of Honolulu.
 A visit to sites of crime, murder, suicide, madness and death.

 Comments from Guests

 Chan Tour.
 "Thanks for going over and beyond on my tour yesterday.
 As you know, knowing more about the history of a place makes the present more meaningful."
 Donna Curry, Honolulu, April 2, 2017.